Patterns

 Bewildered by my laughter.

-I should see the sun flashing from his sword-hilt and the buckles on his shoes.
+I would see the sun flashing from his sword hilt and the buckles on his shoes.

-To lead him in a maze along the patterned paths,
+I would choose to lead him in a maze along the patterned paths,

-A bright and laughing maze for my heavy-booted lover,
+A bright and laughing maze for my heavy booted lover,

-Till he caught me in the shade,
+Until he caught me in the shade,

 And the buttons of his waistcoat bruised my body as he clasped me,